mjrlowe/terminal_images/README.md

 printImageString({

-  //replace this with the local path or URL of the image you want to print out
+  // replace this with the URL or local file path of the image you want to print out
   path: "https://deno.land/images/deno_city.jpeg",

-  //setting this to true overrides the character map
+  // setting this to true overrides the character map
   // and prints it out as a pixelated and colored image
   color: true,

-  //by default the size of the image is set to fit in the terminal,
+  // by default the size of the image is set to fit in the terminal,
-  //but you can override it with the width property
+  // but you can override it with the width property
   width: 56
 })
 ```